Preparing to go

 Visas and permits

-- You are responsible for getting the necessary visas and/or permits for the country in which you will be studying.
+- You are responsible for getting the necessary visas and/or permits for the country in which you will be studying, as your exchange is conditional upon being granted the relevant visa/permit.

 - Research the host university’s exchange or international student website, and the relevant embassy or consulate website.